kuma35/thinking-forth-jp/sphinx/chapter4.rst

 problems themselves, we enrich our subconscious storehouse of techniques.

-has written several books on problem solving, especially of the mathematical problem.
+G. Polya has written several books on problem solving, especially of the mathematical problem.
 The most accessible of these is *How to Solve It* [polya]_.
 Although solving a mathematical problem isn’t quite the same as solving a software problem, you’ll find some valuable